This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla extract

-- 2 teaspoons pumpkin pie spice, see note below for a DIY recipe
+- 2 teaspoons pumpkin pie spice (see NOTES for a DIY recipe)

 - 1 tablespoon buttermilk, plus more if needed